solidigm/endurance_profiler/README.md

 **clean**

-Removes all the files that were created when running the tool.
-Including the log file.
+Removes all files that were created when running the tool.
+Including the log files.

 **setDevice nvmeXnX**